sumanth1221/Pacman-Path-Search/README.md

 # Pacman Path Search
-The main objective of this program assignment 1 is to find the best way on the map.
+The main objective of this program is to find the best way on the map.
 So, it will help the Pacman(P) to travel using the shortest ways, I have checked it by applying the multiple algorithms.
 So, for that purpose here is the given the travel map.